sujithkani/ttsky25a-tinyQV/docs/user_peripherals/08_prism.md

 ## How to test

-1. First define a Chroma FSM transitions, inputs and outputs.
+ -  First define a Chroma (1) wth FSM transitions, inputs and outputs.
-2. Write Verilog to describe your FSM in Mealy format.
+ -  Write Verilog to describe your FSM in Mealy format.
-3. Specify the Control Word Mux and options bit settings in the Verilog:
+ -  Specify the Control Word Mux and options bit settings in the Verilog:
-    shift_en:    Enable shifter mode in either comm_data or 24-bit count1
+    shift_en:    Enable shifter mode in either comm_data or 24-bit count1.
-    shift_24_en: Specify if shift is comm_data or count1
+    shift_24_en: Specify if shift is comm_data or count1.
-    shift_dir:   Set left or right shift direction
+    shift_dir:   Set left or right shift direction.
-    fifo_24:     Use 24-bit count1 as RX FIFO
+    fifo_24:     Use 24-bit count1 as RX FIFO.
     etc.
-4. Clone and build the custom Yosys fork for generating PRISM bitstreams.
+ -  Clone and build the custom Yosys fork for generating PRISM bitstreams.
 (2)
-5. Generate your chroma bitstream using the PRISM Yosys version.
+ -  Generate your chroma bitstream using the PRISM Yosys version.
 (3)
-6. Copy the generated chroma and ctrl_reg value from either the .py or .c file.
+ -  Copy the generated chroma and ctrl_reg value from either the .py or .c file.
-7. Pass the chroma and ctrl_reg value to the "load_chroma" function.
+ -  Pass the chroma and ctrl_reg value to the "load_chroma" function.
-8. The chroma should start running immediately.
+ -  The chroma should start running immediately.

-  (1) See examples in chromas directory.
+ 1. See examples in chromas directory.
-  (2) The Makefile in the chromas directory has a 'make yosys' target for cloning and building this from github sources.
+ 2. The Makefile in the chromas directory has a 'make yosys' target for cloning and building this from github sources.
-  (3) If you put your chroma in the 'chromas' directory and follow the naming convention, simply typing 'make' within that directory will build your chroma.
+ 3. If you put your chroma in the 'chromas' directory and follow the naming convention, simply typing 'make' within that directory will build your chroma.
 Results appear in the 'output' directory.

  - https://github.com/kdp1965/tinyqv-prism-lite/tree/main/chromas
  - https://github.com/kdp1965/yosys-prism